 Use Roll Back Driver

-If after update the display driver you started to face this problem then the updated driver may not compatible with your windows.
+If after updating the display driver you started to face this problem then the updated driver may not compatible with your windows.
 Then use the Driver roll Back option to use the old installed driver and it may fix your issue.
-To do this Again open Device manager finds your installed Graphics driver right click on it now select properties.
+To do this Again open Device manager find your installed Graphics driver right click on it now select properties.
 When graphic Properties opens select Driver Tab you will find the option Roll Back Driver select on it this will Rollback your driver to previously installed driver.
 After that Restart the windows and check There is no more BSOD error.

 Note Roll Back option is only available if you updated your driver from the old to the new one.